lo-ise/antarctic-seaice-extent/README.md

 You will need to make a few changes to the directory paths to ensure the script is pointing to your working directory.

-Then to run thr script from the Python prompt, first remove all layers from the current ArcMap document and type...
+Then to run the script from the Python prompt, first remove all layers from the current ArcMap document and type...

 ```python